 The Case for Change

-- Overall, we have one of the least competitive corporate tax environments in the country.
-In 2019, the Commonwealth is ranked 43rd out of 50 states in the Tax Foundation’s Corporate Tax Rank; only seven states were listed as having a worse corporate tax environment.
+• Overall, we have one of the least competitive corporate tax environments in the country.
+In 2022, the Commonwealth is ranked 44th out of 50 states in the Tax Foundation’s Corporate Tax Rank; only six states were listed as having a worse corporate tax environment.

 Members of CompetePA

-CompetePA has over 130 members throughout Pennsylvania – including nearly all statewide and regional business groups, small businesses and Fortune 500 companies.
-CompetePA has been representing the business community on corporate tax issues for more than ten years.
+CompetePA has over 160 members throughout Pennsylvania – including statewide and regional business groups, small businesses and Fortune 500 companies.
+CompetePA has been representing the business community on corporate tax issues for more than fifteen years.

 Join CompetePA